About the EMS Authority

 In California, day-to-day EMS system management is the responsibility of the local and regional EMS agencies.
 It is principally through these agencies that the EMS Authority works to promote quality EMS services statewide.
 EMS Authority staff also work closely with many local, state and federal agencies and private enterprises with emergency and/or disaster medical services roles and responsibilities.

-- Treat customers with respect and in a courteous and professional manner;
+- We treat our customers with respect and in a courteous and professional manner.

-- Strive to develop the full potential of every employee with opportunities for learning, achievement, growth, and accountability.
+- We strive to develop the full potential of every employee with opportunities for learning, achievement, growth, and accountability.

 EMS Systems Planning and Development